 Deploying in production

-In production or pre-production environments it's often not possible to use Ant to deploy web applications.
-Also, some application servers such as WebSphere or Weblogic have their own deployment tools and it isn't possible to use Liferay's autodeploy process.
-This section describes two methods for deploying and redeploying Ext plugins in production that can be used in each of these scenarios.
+Often times you can’t use Ant to deploy web applications in production or pre-production environments.
+Additionally, some application servers such as WebSphere or Weblogic have their own deployment tools, and Liferay’s autodeploy process won’t work.
+Let’s look at two methods for deploying and redeploying Ext plugins in these scenarios.

 Method 1: Redeploying Liferay’s web application

-Once the Ext plugin is detected and deployed by Liferay, restart the Liferay server.
+Once the Ext plugin is detected and deployed by Liferay, restart your Liferay server.

 Method 2: Generate an aggregated WAR file